amishra15/enhancing-motion-blurred-images-in-normal-and-low-light-condition-for-mobile-photography/README.md

 3. **Model Training**:
    - Independently on HDR+ and ExDark datasets.
    - On the merged dataset for enhanced results.
-4. **Deblurring**: Evaluate the deblurring performance using complex CNN models.
+4. **Deblurring**: Evaluate the deblurring performance using SSIM, PSNR values, Validation/Loss Graph and Image Clarity.

 ## Results
 The implementation of complex CNNs on the merged dataset significantly enhanced image clarity, demonstrating superior deblurring performance.
 Below is an example of the deblurring results: